learn-co-curriculum/programming-univbasics-3-quiz/README.md

 ?: A argument is a value that the method expects you to pass when you call it.

-( ) TRUE
+(X) TRUE
-(X) FALSE
+( ) FALSE

-?: An parameter is the value you pass to a method when you call the method.
+?: A parameter is the value you pass to a method when you call the method.

 ( ) TRUE
 (X) FALSE